ComputationalRadiationPhysics/graybat/README.md

 ##Example Targets##

-GrayBat is a library, but some examples are provided to demonstrate the usage.
-All targets provide the synopthis of their executables.
+GrayBat is a library, but some examples are provided to demonstrate its usage.
+All targets provide the synoptsis of their executables.

  * GoL: Game of Life simulation